 What Are The Water-Soluble Vitamins For Anxiety?

-Now that you have learned about fat-soluble vitamins, check out the water-soluble vitamins for anxiety:
+Now that you have learned about fat-soluble vitamins, check out the minerals and water-soluble vitamins for anxiety:

-Magnesium is the most important mineral in the body, responsible for the effective functioning of major systems, such as nerve and muscle function.
-While magnesium is not a vitamin, it has been found to improve anxiety-related symptoms in many people.
+Magnesium is one of the most important minerals in the body, responsible for the effective functioning of major systems, such as nerve and muscle function.
+While magnesium is not a vitamin, it has been found to improve anxiety-related symptoms in some people.

-Magnesium is found in whole wheat, spinach, almonds, dark chocolate, etc. However, taking low magnesium supplements, such as 100 mg daily, is advisable to avoid diarrhea.
+A 2016 review found that magnesium benefited people suffering from mild anxiety and anxiety related to premenstrual syndrome (5).
+Magnesium is found in whole wheat, spinach, almonds, dark chocolate, etc. If you take supplements, a low dose, such as 100 mg daily, is advisable to avoid diarrhea since magnesium can act as a laxative in high doses.

 B-Complex is a collection of eight vitamins belonging to the B group that plays a vital role in producing red blood cells or maintaining cognitive function.

-Vitamin B1, or thiamin, is an essential vitamin found to reduce anxiety in women.
-It relieves anxiety by regulating nervous system function.
+Vitamin B1, or thiamin, is an essential vitamin which is sometimes used to treat anxiety.
+It may relieve anxiety by regulating nervous system function.

-Vitamin B6 or pyridoxine has been found to improve the levels of serotonin and GABA that help control anxiety and depression.
+Vitamin B6 or pyridoxine may influence the levels of serotonin and GABA that help control anxiety and depression.

-People having folic acid deficiency are known to suffer from depression and anxiety.
-Taking vitamin B9 or folic acid supplements eliminates anxiety and makes people feel better generally.
+Folic acid deficiency may be associated with depression and anxiety.
+If this is the case, taking vitamin B9 or folic acid supplements should make them feel better generally.

-In addition to preventing folate deficiency, vitamin B12 helps alleviate anxiety while maintaining the normal functioning of the nervous system.
+In addition to preventing deficiency, vitamin B12 may help alleviate anxiety while maintaining the normal functioning of the nervous system.

 How Much Vitamin C For Anxiety?